theron12/info2180-lab5/README.md

 # info2180-lab5
-This is Lab5 for Theron Whorms
+This is Lab5 for Theron Whorms on PHP and MySQL